ecepulse/software-competition/Data Structures/README.md

 ### Level 1

 If you had to store your grocery list in an array or a linked-list, which one would you use?
-Write down your answer in the provided .txt.
+Write down your answer and reasoning why in the provided .txt.

 ### Level 2